Sz-Tim/isRev/ms/msDraft.md

 (a) Total beta diversity across each elevational gradient, standardized for the number of sampled elevations, declines with latitude (STATS).
 That is, the differences in ant communities across elevations is more extreme in the tropics.
 (b) In both temperate (white) and tropic (gray) gradients, the proportion of beta diversity due to turnover decreases at higher taxonomic levels.
+At 0.5 (dotted line), turnover and nestedness contribute equally to the change in community composition.
 The ant communities differ primarily due to the sequential addition or loss of taxa across elevations rather than due to the replacement of one taxon with another.

 **Figure 3.** Richness of the most speciose genus or subfamily predicts the richness of the remaining species.